vukics/cppqed/doc/introduction.rst

 The document is accordingly organized as follows:

-* In section :ref:`multiarray` we describe the basic organizing concept of the framework, which directly follows from the algebra of composite quantum systems, and entails the need for using template metaprogramming.
-This section would properly belong to a latter section describing the utility library :ref:`C++Utils <cpputils>`, but due to its importance we put it to the beginning.
+* In section :ref:`multiarray` we describe the basic organizing concept of the framework, which directly follows from the algebra of composite quantum systems, and entails the need for using C++ template metaprogramming (TMP).
+This section would properly belong to a latter section describing the utility library :ref:`utils <cpputils>`, but due to its importance we put it to the beginning.

 * The following sections :ref:`quantumdata`, :ref:`structure`, and :ref:`quantumtrajectory` describe the core of the framework.